red-gate/web-kata/kata-ts-7.md

     1. show the votes count in the `product-header`
     1. notice that both vote counts get updated at the same time and should reference the same data

-**Note** for the purpose of this exercice the code written will be only in the frontend.
+**Note** for the purpose of this exercise the code written will be only in the frontend.
 A more elegant solution could involve an API call in order to update the store in the backend to keep track of votes.

 ## Resources